mindfiredigital/eslint-plugin-hub/.github/ISSUE_TEMPLATE/bug_report.md

 ---
- Name: Bug report
+ name: Bug report
- About: Create a report to help us improve
+ about: Create a report to help us improve
- Title: '[BUG]'
+ title: '[BUG]'
- Labels: bug
+ labels: bug
 ---

 <!-- ✨ Thanks for reporting a bug! ➡️ Please follow this template to help us resolve the issue faster. -->